 Position Date Vice President for University Administration June 1 E3Y Provost and Vice President for Academic Affairs June 1 E3Y Vice President for Student Affairs June 1 E3Y Chair, Faculty Senate June 1 E3Y Chair, Staff Council June 1 E3Y Director, University Police Department June 1 E3Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from date of this document until superseded.

-Special Assistant to the President; senior reviewer of this UPPS
+Vice President for University Administration; senior reviewer of this UPPS